jpsecher/ds-gluster/staging/readme.md

-# Suite for testing
+# Suite for staging

 Plan:

-* [x] Default VPC with default subnet in one availability zone.
+* [x] Default VPC with default subnets in two availability zones.
-* [x] One Gluster server with one brick as one volume.
+* [ ] One Gluster server with one brick in each AZ, as a replicated storage.
-* [x] One Swarm node with Gluster volume mounted.
+* [ ] One Swarm node in each AZ with Gluster volume mounted.
-* [x] Swarm cluster running "getstarted" app, Redis & Visualizer.
+* [ ] Swarm cluster running "getstarted" app, Redis & Visualizer.
 * [ ] Limit security group ingres to be as tight as possible.
 * [ ] Use dedicated VPC (instead of default).